bvgastel/clippy/README.md

 # clippy: making clipboard work over SSH

-Clippy is a tool to interact with your desktop environment from a remote SSH sessions: share clipboard contents, and show notifications on your desktop.
+Clippy is a tool to interact with your desktop environment from a remote SSH sessions: share clipboard contents, open URLS and show notifications on your desktop.
 This way, your remote neovim session can paste directly from your clipboard, and yanking in a remote session will end up in your local clipboard manager (e.g. clipmenud).
 Clippy uses the SSH connection (specifically UNIX domain socket forwarding), so the clipboard contents is encrypted during transmission.

+This is an alternative to [lemonade](https://github.com/lemonade-command/lemonade).
+However, the security on shared servers is improved as only the current user can share the link to the desktop.

 Integrates with:
 - Linux/FreeBSD (X11/Wayland);